FelipeFiuza/ff8TripleTriadAdvisor/README.md

 ## Introduction
-The objective of this project is to emulate the mini-game triple triad from final fantasy 8 (PC, PS1) and than develop a function to return which is the best play in a given scenario.
+The objective of this project is to emulate the mini-game triple triad from final fantasy 8 (PC, PS1) and then develop a function to return which is the best play in a given scenario, by brute forcing every possible combination of plays.

+Also i expect to generate optimal games, where each side always makes the best possible play, and use these to feed machine learning softwares.
+I'm planning to start my studies in this area, and having a solid and meaningful example to work with may help me to better absorb the concepts.

+To minimize the overhead, and for being the first language I learnt, I chose c language for this project.

-It consists in a card game for two players, each with five cards, playing them one at a time, switching turns, on a board with 9 slots disposed on a grid 3x3.
+The Triple Triad game consists in a card game for two players, each with five cards, playing them one at a time, switching turns, on a board with 9 slots disposed on a grid 3x3.

 A simple game: https://www.youtube.com/watch?v=fXADMoL8wbU